gboehl/emcwrap/README.rst

 emcwrap
 =======

-**Collection of tools for Bayesian inference using Adaptive Differential Evolution MCMC**
+**Collection of tools for Bayesian inference using Differential-Independence Mixture Evolution MCMC**

-This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the ADEMC proposal developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.
+This provides a nice set of statistical tools for Bayesian analisis, but at its core lies the DIME proposal (previously ADEMC) developed in `Ensemble MCMC Sampling for DSGE Models <https://gregorboehl.com/live/ademc_boehl.pdf>`_. *(Gregor Boehl, 2022, CRC 224 discussion paper series)*.

 The sampler has a series of advantages over conventional samplers:

 #.
-At core, ADEMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
-This makes any posterior mode density maximization prior to MCMC superfluous.
+At core, DIME MCMC is a (very fast) **global multi-start optimizer** that converges to the posterior distribution.
+This makes any posterior mode density maximization prior to MCMC sampling superfluous.
 #.
-ADEMC is pretty robust against odd shaped, **bimodal distributions**.
+The DIME sampler is pretty robust for odd shaped, **bimodal distributions**.
 #.
-ADEMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
+DIME MCMC is **parallelizable**: many chains can run in parallel, and the necessary number of draws decreases almost one-to-one with the number of chains.
 #.
-ADEMC proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.
+DIME proposals are generated from an **endogenous and adaptive proposal distribution**, thereby reducing the number of necessary meta-parameters and providing close-to-optimal proposal distributions.

 Installation
 ------------